 Whether you prefer a pint and a good chat, a simple bar meal or more formal a la carte cuisine, The Red Cow guarantees a friendly welcome in beautiful surroundings and delicious, homemade dishes made from daily fresh, carefully sourced ingredients on seasonally changing menus.
-Open Tuesday to Sunday, family and dog friendly, with real ales and open fires; there is a warming welcome for all our customers from this award-winning freehold pub.
+Open Monday evening to Sunday evening, family and dog friendly, with real ales and open fires; there is a warming welcome for all our customers from this award-winning freehold pub.

 Luxury ensuite accommodation